Ban-Zhan/ComplexHeatmap-reference/book/08-other-high-level-plots.md

 <img src="08-other-high-level-plots_files/figure-html/unnamed-chunk-3-1.png" width="480" style="display: block; margin: auto;" />

+Column order is controlled by `column_order`.

 ```r
 densityHeatmap(m, column_order = sample(20, 20))
 ```

 <img src="08-other-high-level-plots_files/figure-html/unnamed-chunk-4-1.png" width="480" style="display: block; margin: auto;" />

+The color for the density values is controlled by `col` which is a vector of colors.